thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         image: /images/user-guide/dashboards/overview/create-dashboard-8-pe.png
         title: 'By default, the list of dashboards displays all dashboards, including those of your customers.
 To display only your dashboards, toggle the switch labeled "Include customer entities".'

+import-dashboard:
+    0:
+        image: /images/user-guide/dashboards/overview/import-dashboard-1-pe.png
+        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and choose "Import dashboard";'
+    1:
+        image: /images/user-guide/dashboards/overview/import-dashboard-2-pe.png
+        title: 'The import dashboard window opens.
+Upload the JSON file and click "Import";'
+    2:
+        image: /images/user-guide/dashboards/overview/import-dashboard-3-pe.png
+        title: 'You have imported a dashboard.
+Open it;'
+    3:
+        image: /images/user-guide/dashboards/overview/import-dashboard-4-pe.png
+        title: 'The dashboard has been imported along with its widgets.'

 export-dashboard:
     0:
         image: /images/user-guide/dashboards/overview/export-dashboard-1-pe.png